 Over the years from 1909 to 1993, the Indianapolis Motor Speedway hosted only one race per year, the Indianapolis 500.
 Since that time, the Speedway has been the site of races sanctioned by Formula One, NASCAR, International Race of Champions (IROC), and various motorcycle and vintage races.

 The Wings and Wheel logo of the Indianapolis Motor Speedway dates to the origins of the racetrack.
-We see the Wings and Wheel logo of the dial of several Heuer timepieces, as follows:
+We see the Wings and Wheel logo of the dial of several Heuer timepieces from the 1960s, as follows:

 - two register Heuer Autavia chronograph, with a unique silver-white dial, in the second execution Autavia Reference 3646 case